 Broomfield is renowned for the quality and variety of its Arts education.
 All children are encouraged to take up an instrument, sing and take part in our many concerts and plays.

-All the pupils have singing lessons with our specialist music teacher, Mrs Cordelia Bou.
+All the pupils have singing lessons in class with our specialist music teacher, Mrs Cordelia Bou.
 We run a Chamber Choir by audition for children in years 4-6 who have mastered singing in parts and wish to extend their singing.
-Recently the Chamber Choir was invited to perform at Westminster Abbey as part of the 175th anniversary of Westminster University.
-Our older children sing in our regular opera collaboration with the professional Garden Opera company, at St Anne’s Church, Kew Green.
+The Chamber Choir performed at Westminster Abbey as part of the 175th anniversary of Westminster University and at the Chapel Royal, Hampton Court.

-The school band is run by the Head Teacher, Mr York and Mrs Bou.
+The school band is run by the Headteacher, Mr York, and Mrs Bou.
 Pupils are normally welcome to play once they are in Year 2.
-The orchestra performs a wide variety of fun music, especially arranged by Mr York for major school occasions such as the Carol Concert, School fair and Spring Instrumental Concert.
+The orchestra performs a wide variety of fun music, especially arranged by Mr York for major school occasions such as the Carol Concert and the Spring Instrumental Concert.